willyhuang18/Note-Taker/README.md

 # Note-Taker
 Work independent to implement the step into the existing Files:

-- As a Developer, I want to use the knowledge I learned to create the create  by using JavaScript, Node.js
+- As a Developer, I want to use the knowledge I learned to create the Note taker  by using JavaScript, Node.js

 # Site Picture